Study: LGBTQ patients recommend improvements for their cancer care

 - What support networks are available to individuals who have my orientation or concerns?

 - PRIDE Study: The PRIDE Study is the first long-term national health study of LGBTQ+ people.
-The goal of this study is to improve the long-term health and wellness of LGBTQ+ people.
+The goal is to improve the long-term health and wellness of LGBTQ+ people.

 The following organizations offer peer support services for people from the LGBTQ+ community.

-- FORCE holds virtual support meetings organized by and for members of the LGBTQ+ hereditary cancer community.
+- FORCE holds virtual support meetings organized by and for members of the LGBTQ+ community.
 Check our National Meetings page for the next scheduled meeting.

-- The National LGBTQ Cancer Network offers cancer support group meetings.
+- The National LGBT Cancer Network offers cancer support group meetings.

 The following resources can help people from the LGBTQ+ community find compassionate care.